3cn-ecn/nantralPlatform/docs/docs/learning/tutorials.md

 ---
-title: Learning
+title: Tutorials
-sidebar_position: 2
+sidebar_position: 1
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Learning
+# Tutorials

 Before doing your first steps on Nantral Platform, you might need to learn how to use the different frameworks we use on the Nantral Platform project.
 Let's follow the steps!